|This is an unofficial version.

 "court" means the Court of Queen's Bench; (« tribunal »)

-"director" means the person appointed under The Civil Service Act as the director for the purpose of this Act; (« directeur »)
+"director" means the person appointed under Part 3 of The Public Service Act as the director for the purpose of this Act; (« directeur »)

 "fortification" means a fortification described in subsection (2); (« fortification »)